-The Texas Electric Choice Plan provides that a financing order is irrevocable and that the Texas commission may not directly or indirectly, by any subsequent action, rescind or amend a financing order or reduce or impair the transition charges authorized under a financing order, except for the true-up adjustments to the transition charges.
+The Restructuring Act provides that a financing order is irrevocable and that the Texas commission may not directly or indirectly, by any subsequent action, rescind or amend a financing order or reduce or impair the transition charges authorized under a financing order, except for the true-up adjustments to the transition charges.
 However, the Texas commission retains the power to adopt, revise or rescind rules or regulations affecting CenterPoint Houston.
-The Texas commission also retains the power to interpret a financing order granted to CenterPoint Houston, and in that capacity may be called upon to rule on the meanings of provisions of the order that may need further elaboration.
-Any new or amended regulations or orders by the Texas commission, for example, could affect the ability of the servicer to collect the transition charges in full and on a timely basis.
-CenterPoint Houston will agree in each sale agreement to institute any action or proceeding reasonably necessary to compel performance by the Texas commission or the State of Texas of any of their obligations or duties under the Texas Electric Choice Plan or the related financing order with respect to the transition property.
-Please refer to "The Sale Agreements -- CenterPoint Houston's Covenants" in this prospectus.
-However, we cannot assure you that CenterPoint Houston or a successor servicer would be able to take this action or that any such action would be successful.
-Future regulations or orders of the Texas commission may affect the rating of the transition bonds, their price or the collection rate of the transition charges and, accordingly, the amortization $% \left({{{\left({{{\left({{{\left({{{c}}} \right)}} \right.} \right.} \right)}{\rm{const}}}} \right)$ of the transition bonds and their weighted average lives.
-As a result, you could suffer a loss on your investment in the transition bonds.
+The Texas commission also retains the power to interpret the financing order granted to CenterPoint Houston, and in that capacity might be called upon to rule on the meanings of provisions of the order that might need further elaboration.
+Any new or amended regulations or orders from the Texas commission might affect the ability of the servicer to collect the transition charges in full and on a timely basis, the rating of the transition bonds or their price and, accordingly, the amortization of the transition bonds and their weighted average lives.